dsu-arl/base-go-programming-dojo/objects/classes/DESCRIPTION.md

 For this challenge, instead of a list of strict and relatively straight-forward requirements you are given a problem to solve.
 It'll be up to you to choose the best solution.
 The only requirement is that the topic(s) presented **must** be used to solve the challenge.

 ## Description
 This challenge will continue the shapes examples, but now we're switching to three dimensions; instead of circles and squares we'll be building spheres and cubes.
 A template has been provided with code implementing a cylinder and calculations to determine its volume and surface area.
-Your task is to use this code as a springboard to create structures, methods, functions, and if desired/necessary interfaces, to implement 3 different shapes:
+Your task is to use this code as a springboard to create structures, methods, functions, and if necessary interfaces, to implement a sphere.
-- Sphere
-- Cone
-- Rectangular Prism

-Your shapes must, at minimum, adhere to the `geometry` interface.
+Your sphere must, at minimum, adhere to the `geometry` interface.
 This means your code must, at minimum, implement these methods:
 ```go
 - setDimensions([]int)
 - requestDimensions([]int)